top of page

 • Oct 11, 2024

-Himachal Pradesh has its origins in four distinct regions, each with its unique history and identity.
 Following India's independence in 1947, Himachal Pradesh was divided into the East Punjab hill states, two segments of the East Punjab States, and the princely state of Bilaspur.
-The process of unifying these diverse regions into a single state was complex.
+This story is about the politics behind unifying these four regions.

-In March 1948, the East Punjab Hill States signed agreements to cede authority, jurisdiction, and governance to India, resulting in the creation of Himachal Pradesh.
-However, Himachal Pradesh continued to exist as two non-contiguous territories, separated by East Punjab.
-Himachal Pradesh was designated as a chief commissioner's province.
-It was kept separate despite the demand for Punjabi Suba, as an immediate merger of the princely states with the province seemed impractical and mistimed to the States Ministry.
-They preferred not to mix the residents of the hills and plains into a common administrative system.
+In March 1948, the East Punjab Hill States signed agreements to cede authority and governance to India, resulting in the creation of Himachal Pradesh.
+However, it continued to exist as two non-contiguous territories, separated by East Punjab.
+It was designated a chief commissioner’s province.
+Despite demands for Punjabi Suba, an immediate merger with the province was seen as impractical by the States Ministry.
+They preferred not to mix the residents of the hills and plains into a common administrative system (Government of India, 1950).

 Recent Posts